-Diwali is known as the “Festival of Lights” and is a Hindu holiday widely celebrated in India and across the Hindu Diaspora.
+Diwali is known as the “Festival of Lights” and is a Hindu holiday widely celebrated in India, in South Asia, and across the Hindu Diaspora.

 The word ‘Diwali’ derives from Sanskrit and means “a row of lights.”
 Festivities include the illumination of lights, candles, firecrackers, and diya (clay lamps) to symbolize the victory of good over evil, inner light over spiritual darkness, and knowledge over ignorance.
 Diwali is a time for gathering with loved ones, celebrating life, and committing to making the right decisions in life.

 Diwali is celebrated by Hindus, Jains, Sikhs, Buddhists, and people of Indian heritage and non-Indian heritage.
 Despite each faith having its own historical legends and celebratory events, the holiday represents the same symbolic victory of light over darkness, knowledge over ignorance, and good over evil.

 Celebrations can take place at home, in mandirs (local temples), community centers, and other gathering places.
 Diwali is celebrated by people around the globe.

 Many Hindus recognize Diwali as a day celebrating the return of Prince Rama of Ayodhya, his wife Sita, and brother Lakshman after 14 years of exile.
 Prince Rama is considered to be an incarnation of Lord Vishnu and an embodiment of dharma or righteousness; and Sita is an incarnation of Lakshmi, who is the Goddess of wealth and prosperity.
 The residents of Ayodhya were overjoyed at the return of their rightful King and lit lamps in his honor.
 Thus, the entire city looked like a row of lights.

 Other Hindus commemorate Diwali as the day Lord Krishna defeated the demon king Narakasura.
 For some regions of India, Diwali coincides with the Hindu New Year.